USB Cable and/or Power Supply (see product description)

 I plugged it in and it's not displaying train data, what do I do?

 I've moved or changed my WiFi details, how do I reconnect my board?

 To reconnect your board to the internet you can go through our setup process again.

 Can I reprogram the board?

 Yes you can, the main microprocessor is an ESP8266 (esp-12e) which can be programmed like an Arduino through the USB port (or FTDI connector pins on the first MBTA board).
-We use the Holtek HT16K33 chip to control the LEDs, there are libraries out there that will help get you started.
+Check the product description to determine what LED driver we are using for your board.
+We've written a blog post to get you started.